UPDATED: 27 APRIL 2019

 I’ll say it again – there is no such thing as the right time – there is only now.

-But… I am not practicing as a Health Coach.
+But… I am not a full-time Health Coach.
 Why you ask?

-I graduated from IIN in March 2016, but, as a single mom to a 4-year old, my time and energy is in short supply.
+I graduated from IIN in March 2016, but, as a single mom to a 7-year old and a self-published author (aka mompreneur), my time and energy is in short supply.
 I want to be fully present and available for my daughter, while earning a living to support us.
 Choosing to do this by self-publishing a book may not have been the wisest decision, but it is the one I made and the one I stand by.
 But it is hard work – and my time and energy is stretched thin.
-I don’t feel I can commit the time and energy to clients to give them the level of care I want to and I feel they deserve.
+I don’t feel I can commit the time and energy to a full day of clients and give them the level of care I want to and I feel they deserve.

-Since graduating, I been approached by quite a few people asking me to be their Health Coach.
+Since graduating, I have been approached by many people asking me to be their Health Coach.
 Imagine that?!
 Potential clients approaching you with no marketing effort whatsoever!
-I have had to turn them down this year as I focus on the book, but (drum roll please), I will be opening my health coaching practice in February 2017.

-Even though I didn’t take on individual clients this year, I am doing talks to students and parents at schools as well as being the nutrition speaker at other nutrition and parenting related events.
+Even though I only take on a handful of clients a year, I am regularly doing talks to students and parents at schools as well as being the wellness speaker at other nutrition and parenting related events.
+I thoroughly enjoy these as I can reach many people in a short time.
 I am also busy putting together school programs/workshops for kids which I hope to launch in the near future.
+You see, with this qualification and with the state of health being what is it, there is much to be done!
+You can see my full list of services here.

 I can sum it up like this…